mrirecon/image-priors/scripts/train/readme.md

 ../abide_2/train/abide_1000003.hdr
 ```

-The command [find](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/) could help you to create a list of files.
+The command [find](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/) could help you to create such a list of files.

 ```shell
 folder=/path/to/folder/that/contains/complex/images